-To examine the relation between corporate disclosure and diversity commitment behavior, we create a simple firm-year measure that compares the relative underlying diversity of firms with the relative amount of DEI discussion in their disclosures.
-In effect, we create a measure for the abnormal amount of DEI discussion, under the assumption that different firms should discuss DEI in similar amounts based on their underlying diversity.
-The logic behind this measure is similar to those used to test the role of managerial optimism in soft disclosures (e.g., Rogers, Van Buskirk, and Zechman, 2011; Huang, Teoh, and Zhang, 2014) or the use of obfuscatory language to mislead investors (Li, 2008; Bushee, Gow, and Taylor, 2018).
+the relative underlying diversity of firms with the relative amount of DEI discussion in their disclosures.
+In effect, we create a measure for the abnormal amount of DEI discussion, under the assumption that firms should discuss DEI in similar amounts based on their underlying diversity.
+The logic behind this measure is similar to the logic used to test the role of managerial optimism in soft disclosures (e.g., Rogers, Van Buskirk, and Zechman, 2011; Huang, Teoh, and Zhang, 2014) or the use of obfuscatory language to mislead investors (Li, 2008; Bushee, Gow, and Taylor, 2018).
 This approach is also consistent with prior literature comparing the ESG activity of self-labeled ESG funds (e.g., Raghunandan and Rajgopal, 2022; Dikolli, Frank, Guo, and Lynch, 2022).
-Specifically, we assess whether firms "walk the talk," where larger differences between discussion and diversity are more likely to be indicative of "diversity washing."
+Specifically, we assess whether firms "walk the talk," where larger differences between discussion and diversity are more likely to indicate "diversity washing."

 We validate that our diversity-washing measure is a proxy for DEI-related misrepresentation in several ways.
-First, using data on Equal Employment Opportunity Commission ("EEOC") penalties, we observe that diversity washers are more likely to incur violations, both contemporaneously and in the future.
-Furthermore, we show that diversity-washing firms are more likely to have adverse news events related to ESG and human capital.
-The elevated frequency of these negative outcomes does not support the notion these firms are committed to DEI.
-Second, we find that diversity-washing firms are also more likely to provide ESG policies without concrete goals, suggesting that they do not enact meaningful changes to their ESG practices despite public assurances.
+First, using data on Equal Employment Opportunity Commission ("EEOC") penalties, we show that diversity washers are more likely to incur violations, both contemporaneously and in the future.
+Poor ESG and human capital outcomes also extend to adverse news events, which is inconsistent with the notion that these firms are committed to DEI.